jasonwashburn/ISSNotifier/README.md

 # ISS Notifier

-A python script that uses the gmail smtp server to automatically notify you when the International Space Station is overhead (within 5 degrees latitude or longitude) and it's dark (between the ending and beginning of astrological twilight)
+A python script that uses the gmail smtp server to automatically notify you when the International Space Station is overhead (within 5 degrees latitude or longitude) and it's dark outside (between the ending and beginning of astrological twilight)

 **Uses**: